 5. Star Trek - How anyone has managed to look this one over across the years is beyond me.
 It could be something similar to Star Tours.
 You'd have to begin the experience with a perfectly themed queue.
 (Registration day at Star Fleet Academy?)
 Heck, I'd even take a roller coaster at this point if it was well-designed enough to match the Star Trek universe and had a fun concept.

 Maybe you're on a mission for Star Fleet.
 (Saving some whales, perhaps?)
-Can you imagine the introduction video this ride could have from William Shatner or Patrick Stewart, or both?
+Can you imagine the introduction video this ride could have from William Shatner or Patrick Stewart or both?
 The Trek universe has all the elements of a truly great theme park ride ready and waiting.
-Warp speed, red alert, lots of motion, phasers, ship battles, and on and on.
+Warp speed, red alert, phasers, and on and on.

 4. Lord of the Rings - This property just screams for a Dark Ride.
 Or perhaps something similar to Soarin' at epcot and DCA?
 Even something small in scale, say, Maelstrom-sized, would do.
 Imagine walking (or cruising) the streets of Hobbiton or Gondor.